 GETTING TO KNOW ASHRAE 188-2018

 The ASHRAE 188-2018 standard establishes a minimum requirement for potable and non-potable water systems that are suspectable to Legionellosis.
-To acquire specific ASHRAE 188-2018 information please visit www.techstreet.com/ashrae/pages/home to obtain a copy of the standard.
+To acquire specific information please visit the Ashrae website to obtain a copy of the standard.

 The RMC Water Energy Team is well versed in the standard and will work with your company to adhere to all necessary components.